Queue-Fair/cloudflare/README.md

 ## AND FINALLY

-If you already have a Worker that you are already using, then you will need to merge it with the code in worker.js.
-If you want to run your Worker code instead of the Adapter, do it in addEventListener.
-This will mean the Adapter does not run when your Worker code is run, which is probably not what you want.
-If you want to run your Worker code as well as the Queue-Fair Adapter - which means the Adapter protects your pages and worker and is probably what you want - call it from the getFromCloudFlareCacheOrOrigin(request) function where indicated.
+If you already have a Worker that you are already using, then you may need to merge it with the code in `worker.js`.
+If you want to run your Worker code *instead of* the Adapter, do it in `addEventListener()`.
+This will mean the Adapter does *not* run when your Worker code is run, which is probably not what you want.
+If you want to run your Worker code as well as the Queue-Fair Adapter - which means the Adapter protects your pages and worker and is probably what you want - call it from the `getFromCloudFlareCacheOrOrigin(request)` function where indicated.

 Remember we are here to help you!
 The integration process shouldn't take you more than an hour - so if you are scratching your head, ask us.
 Many answers are contained in the Technical Guide too.
 We're always happy to help!